nmccrory/ops-docs/proxy.md

-#
+# Managing The Proxy Servers
 ---

-To open the proxy server, run:
+To open the proxy server, run: `drud secret edit databags/nmdproxy/upstream`

 ## Flags:
 Inside of each application block, any of the following optional flags can be specified